 The use of suitable tools and equipment in an suitable state of maintenance are required for the installation of insulated panels.
-The following list shows, in a non-exhaustive manner, the equipment which is recommended for use and those the use of which must be strictly avoided.

 Lifting with suction cups

 If the suction cup lifting system is taken into consideration, the surface area of the suction cups must be appropriately dimensioned and the correct number of gripping points must be defined according to the length, thickness and weight of the panels.
 An improperly designed suction cup system can lead to deformation of the panel and detachment of the sheet from the insulation layer.